 BACK-UP: Jace Peterson

-There is probably good reason to believe that the Opening Day first baseman will be Jace Peterson, resuming the starting spot he maintained at the close of 2016 albeit seasoned with plenty of Sean Rodriguez sprinkled.
+There is probably good reason to believe that the Opening Day second baseman will be Jace Peterson, resuming the starting spot he maintained at the close of 2016 albeit seasoned with plenty of Sean Rodriguez sprinkled.
 In fact, Peterson was only a 58 wRC+ hitter versus left-handed pitchers in 2016 and that’s an improvement over his career 46 wRC+ mark.
 To put it bluntly, Peterson hitting against left-handed hitting is similar to having another pitcher in the line-up.
 However, it’s not really been true that Peterson has been all that great against any pitching.
 Against right-handers he’s an 87 wRC+ career hitter, which is pretty bad, though he did tick that number up last season.
 Peterson will need to show more improvement in order to keep getting opportunities with Atlanta.
 When Albies takes over the position, Peterson’s positional flexibility will still of good use.

 CHALLENGER: Micah Johnson